cap-java/cds-feature-attachments/doc/Design.md

 The `main-build-and-deploy.yaml` starts a workflow to build the project, run all tests and deploy it to maven or artifactory.
 The workflow is started if a new release is created in GitHub.
 The tags used in the release are used as new version for the project.

 The following steps are executed in the workflow:

 1. Update the version in the `pom.xml` files.
 The tag used in the release is read and git commands are used to update the property `revision` in the parent `pom.xml` file.
 2. Build the project and run all unit, integration and mutation tests.
+Here a reuse action is used which is also executed in the main and pull request build.
 3. Deploy the project to maven or artifactory.
 The deployment is done with the maven command `mvn deploy`.
 The deployment is done to the repository defined in the `pom.xml` file.
+So only project parts which have defined the repository are deployed.
+   With this the deployment is done only for the `cds-feature-attachments` and the root project but not for the integration tests.

+Because in step 2 of the workflow the project is already build the projects does not to be build again in step 3.
+To avoid most of the plugin executions a property `skipDuringDeploy` was introduced for most of the plugins to skip the plugin execution.
+During deploy the following properties are used:

+- `maven.install.skip=true`
+- `maven.test.skip=true`
+- `skipDuringDeploy=true`

 #### Trigger